intrepidcs/libicsneo/docs/icsneopy/flexray_getting_started.rst

 To use the Coldstart example, ensure the following:

-Set the Flexray network in neoVI Explorer to Coldstart.
+Set the Flexray network in ICS Device Manager to Coldstart.

 No other nodes should be present on the network during testing.